tryscer/portfolio/flock/flock-music.md

 Barry and Tim exchange disgusted, amused looks.
 To my horror, Cindy and Puppy do the same.
 It seems my catastrophe has reunited them… if only for a moment.
 The next one, Cindy is saying, "Puppy, have *you* been to any good shows?
 I mean really good ones.
 Because, you know…"

-Tim cuts through Cindy's *Coup de Grace* by shoving a piece of paper in my face: "The Seven-Tops.
+Tim cuts through Cindy's *Coup de Grace* by shoving a torn piece of newspaper in my face: "The Seven-Tops.
 They're from *Nashville*".
-The piece of paper lists the many ACTS and SHOWS and POINTS OF INTEREST in this year's RICHMOND, VA'S COUNTY FAIR - ACHIEVEMENT DAY! — among them, and circled in red, are the SEVEN-TOPS, to be playing at 2:30 p.m., right after THE BURNING BUSH RAILWAY COMPANY.
-I imagine a long train, all set ablaze, and I shudder.
+The newspaper lists the many ACTS and SHOWS and POINTS OF INTEREST in this year's RICHMOND, VA'S COUNTY FAIR - ACHIEVEMENT DAY! — among them, and circled in red, are the SEVEN-TOPS, to be playing at 2:30 p.m., right after THE MIDNIGHT ENGINE.
+I imagine a train engine snoring and I laugh.

 "What's Achievement Day?"
 I ask.